Accepted Tests and Minimum Scores

 Each English language test has a different format and focus.
 Choosing the right one can make a significant difference to your result:

-• PTE Academic is a fully computer-based test with faster result turnaround (typically one to five business days).
+- PTE Academic is a fully computer-based test with fast result turnaround.
 Some candidates prefer the computer-based format and the speed of results.

 Many overseas doctors opt for the OET because its healthcare-specific content aligns well with the vocabulary and scenarios they encounter daily.
 However, the best choice depends on your individual strengths and preferences.